wollomatic/socket-proxy/README.md

 Socket-proxy listens per default only on `127.0.0.1`.
 Depending on what you need, you may want to set another listener address with the `-listenip` parameter.
 In almost every use case, `-listenip=0.0.0.0` will be the correct configuration when using socket-proxy in a docker image.

 #### Using a unix socket instead of a TCP listener

-> [!CAUTION]
-> This is a new feature introduced in version 1.5.0.
-If you experience any issues, please feel free to open an GitHub issue.

 If you want to proxy/filter the unix socket to a new unix socket instead to a TCP listener, you need to set the `-proxysocketendpoint` parameter or the `SP_PROXYSOCKETENDPOINT` env variable to the socket path of the new unix socket.